ut-utp/core/README.md

 🚧 🚧 This is very much not stable yet! 🚧 🚧

-Currently, the platform consists of these pieces:
+This repo houses the 'core' of the UTP platform which consists of these pieces:
  - Types and friends for the [LC-3](https://en.wikipedia.org/wiki/Little_Computer_3) ISA [as we know and love it](http://highered.mheducation.com/sites/dl/free/0072467509/104691/pat67509_appa.pdf).
      + Lives in the [`lc3-isa` crate](isa/).
  - Traits defining the LC-3's [peripherals](traits/src/peripherals/), [memory](traits/src/memory.rs), and [control interface](traits/src/control.rs).